TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 Options
 =======

+-h
-*  -h    : show help
+   show help
+-s
-*  -s    : choose the command to run (if omitted, unit tests are run)
+   choose the command to run (if omitted, unit tests are run) -p
-*  -p    : PHP version (if omitted, the default version is used)
+   PHP version (if omitted, the default version is used)

-* ...
+For more options, see the help (`-h`).

 We will quickly go over each type of command next.